escapedcat/react-redux-soundcloud--exp/README.md

   }
 }
 ```
-This means we need to change naming related functions in:
+This means we need to change naming-related functions in:
 - `components/Stream.js`
 - `index.js`
 - `actions/sc.js`